The first time match rate

 Let’s take a look at each:

-- The Invoice: This is the document that clearly shows that you owe money for something you ordered.
-Invoices must communicate where to send payment, when that payment is due and what payment terms have to be met (this may include any potential discounts).
-Invoices can either be simple or complex, depending on what was ordered.
+- The invoice: This is the document that clearly shows that you owe money for something you ordered.
+Invoices must communicate where to send payment, when that payment is due, and what payment terms to meet.
+Invoices can either be simple or complex, depending on the order.

-- The Purchase Order (PO): When the purchasing department receives a requisition, they must complete a purchase order detailing what they need from the supplier.
-The PO should show all of the basic details about the order such as quantity and price, but also any sort of discounts negotiated on the offer.
-The accounts payable department has to be notified about the discounts otherwise they may not receive those discounts from the vendor.
+- The purchase order (PO): When the purchasing department receives a requisition, they must complete a purchase order detailing what they need from the supplier.
+The PO should show all of the basic details about the order.
+This includes quantity and price, but also any sort of discounts negotiated on the offer.
+The accounts payable department must notify the discounts otherwise they may not receive those discounts from the vendor.

-- The Receiving Documents: Before the invoice is paid, you will want to ensure that you have received the correct goods, and that all of the requisite parts were sent.
+- The receiving documents: Before the invoice is paid, you will want to ensure that you have received the correct goods.
 It’s important that the receiving staff always check the goods against the receiving documents.

 One of the benefits of using a system that can handle the procure-to-pay process is electronic invoicing.
-E-invoicing can significantly reduce the time spent handling invoices, which, in turn, allow those invoices to be quickly sent to the receiving party.
+E-invoicing reduces the time spent handling invoices.
+This lets purchasing teams pass on purchases to the AP team.
 Suppliers are offered a place to send the invoice where it can be received and handled by the appropriate parties online.
 While it would be ideal to remove paper invoices entirely, it will take some time before everyone has completely integrated this procedure.

 Simply put, using e-invoicing will certainly increase the first time match rate when handling invoices, even if it does not match the first time around.
 By using a procure-to-pay system, many aspects of direct and indirect procurement can be more easily integrated into the accounts payable and finance departments.